 Risk Title Description Consequence of Risk Current Controls RAG Status Market Risk This is the risk that, through adverse market fluctuations in the value of the sums that the Council borrows and invests, there is a detrimental impact on the Council.
 That investment funds will not be returned in full to the Council as per the contractual obligation of the counterparty due to market variations.
-Council's investments will be invested in instruments Green Interest Rate Risk This is the risk that fluctuations in the levels of interest rates create an unexpected or unbudgeted burden on the organisation's finances, against which the organisation has failed to protect itself adequately.
+Only a proportion of the Council's investments will be invested in instruments whose value are subject to market movements.
+The proportion will not exceed the maximum percentage the Council will invest in investments over 1 year Green Interest Rate Risk This is the risk that fluctuations in the levels of interest rates create an unexpected or unbudgeted burden on the organisation's finances, against which the organisation has failed to protect itself adequately.
 The Council has set limits for its fixed and variable rate exposure in its Treasury Indicators in this report That the Council will be faced with unexpected higher interest costs due to market variations.
 The Council manages this risk by having a view of the future course of interest rates and then formulating a treasury management strategy accordingly which aims to maximise investment earnings consistent with control of risk or alternatively, seeks to minimise expenditure on interest costs on borrowing.
 Green Legal and Regulatory Risk This is the risk that the organisation itself, or an organisation with which it is dealing in its treasury management activities, fails to act in accordance with its legal powers or regulatory requirements, including failure to comply with the CIPFA Codes and that the organisation suffers losses accordingly.
 That investment funds will not be returned in full to the Council due to the failure of the counterparty to comply with their contractual obligations The Council will not undertake any form of investing until it has ensured that it has all necessary powers and has complied with all regulations.
 Green

-Appendix 3: Permitted Investments, Risks and Mitigating Controls
+Appendix 3: Permitted Investments, Risks and Mitigating Controls --

 Type of Investment Description and Risk Mitigating Controls Council Limits Banks Unsecured These are accounts, deposits, certificates of deposit and senior unsecured bonds with banks and building societies, other than multilateral development banks, which are established by more than one country e.g. European Investment Bank.
 These investments are subject to the risk of credit loss via a bail-in should the regulator determine that the bank is failing or likely to fail.
 Diversifying investments is crucial to managing bail-in risk, in addition to determining proportionate counterparty and maturity limits.
 Certificates of Deposit, which are tradable on the secondary market and which can be sold prior to maturity, will also assist in managing credit risk.
 The combined secured and unsecured investments in any one bank will not exceed £10m.
 Banks Secured These are covered bonds, reverse repurchase agreements and other collateralised arrangements with banks and building societies.
 Reverse purchase agreements involve the purchase of securities with the agreement to sell at a future date at a higher price.
-Collateralised arrangements are an investment with collateral such as properties or debt.
-These investments are secured on the bank's assets, which limits the potential losses in the unlikely event of insolvency, and means that they are exempt from bailin.
+Collateralised arrangement are an investment with collateral such as properties or debt.
+These investments are secured on the bank's assets, which limits the potential losses in the unlikely event of insolvency, and means that they are exempt from bail- in.
 Where there is no investment specific credit rating, but the collateral upon which the investment is secured has a credit rating, the higher of the collateral credit rating and the counterparty credit rating will be used to determine cash and time limits.
 The combined secured and unsecured investments in any one bank will not exceed £10m.